keithclark/3d-model-element/readme.md

 # 3D model custom element

-This is a experimental custom element that allows 3D objects (.obj format) to be loaded into a document and rendered inline, just like any other external resource.
-Additionally, any CSS transforms applied to a model element will be passed on to the 3D object, allowing complex objects to be placed and maniplulated using just CSS.
+This is a experimental custom element that allows 3D objects (currently, OBJ and gLTF format) to be loaded into a document and rendered inline, just like any other external resource.
+Additionally, any CSS transforms applied to the element will be passed on to the 3D model, allowing complex objects to be placed and maniplulated using just CSS.

 ![Screengrab of transformed models](https://github.com/keithclark/3d-model-element/blob/master/preview.png?raw=true)